environ

 DESCRIPTION

-The variable environ points to an array of strings called the "environ-
+The variable environ points to an array of pointers to strings called

-ment".
-(This variable must be declared in the user program, but is
+(This variable must be declared in the user program, but is declared in

-was defined.)
-This array of strings is made available to the process
+fined.)
+This array of strings is made available to the process by the

-by the exec(3) call that started the process.
-By convention these
+exec(3) call that started the process.
+When a child process is created

-strings have the form "name=value".
-Common examples are:
+By convention the strings in environ have the form "name=value".
+Com-

 USER The name of the logged-in user (used by some BSD-derived pro-